Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

-With these relevant parameters and assuming $\sigma_{\chi N} = 6 \times 10^{-51}$\,cm$^2$, the scattering cross-sections of the DM off the ball (solid green line) and the shell (solid blue line) are obtained as seen in \gfig{fig:xsec}.
-Due to the difference in their radii and form factors, there is a considerable difference in their cross-sections $|\sigma_{\mathrm{tot}}^{\mathrm{ball}} - \sigma_{\mathrm{tot}}^{\mathrm{shell}}|$, which is also shown in the figure as a dashed grey line.
-Then, it is convenient to discuss the cross-section in the following four regions on the momentum transfer (i.e., the DM coherent length $\lambda \equiv 1/q \sim 10^3/m_\chi$) to understand its behavior.
+{\bf Projected Sensitivity \& Current Constraints} -- With these setup parameters, the scattering cross-sections of the DM off the cube (solid green curve) and the shell (solid blue curve) are shown in \gfig{fig:xsec}.
+Due to the difference in their edge lengths and form factors, there is a considerable difference in their cross-sections $|\sigma_{\mathrm{tot}}^{\mathrm{cube}} - \sigma_{\mathrm{tot}}^{\mathrm{shell}}|$, which is also shown in the figure as a dashed black curve.
+This difference in cross-section can induce measurable differential accelerations detectable in the proposed experimental setup.